-Modern technological programs are characterized by high and ever growing complexity, multidisciplinary character, and strong interactions between science, technology, business, and human civilization.
+Modern technological programs and healthcare are characterized by high and ever growing complexity, multidisciplinary character, and strong interactions between science, technology, business, and human civilization.
 Systems Engineering is the body of knowledge evolved to successfully manage such systems.
-The mission of all academic programs offered by the LMU Graduate Systems Engineering Program is to provide working engineers, scientists and other professionals involved in complex programs the knowledge and skills needed to manage such endeavors and enable the realization of successful systems as members of systems engineering, science, business and public policy teams.
+The mission of all academic programs offered by the LMU Graduate Systems Engineering Program is to provide working engineers, scientists, healthcare professionals, and other professionals involved in complex programs the knowledge and skills needed to manage such endeavors and enable the realization of successful systems as members of systems engineering, science, healthcare, business and public policy teams.

 Towards this goal, the LMU Systems Engineering Program offers a rich menu of study options and technical areas.
 The Program develops three following attributes in all of its graduates:

 - The ability to execute the systems engineering process with excellence;